tnakash/autoship_trans_sim/README.md

-# autoship_trans_sim
+# Autoship Transition Simulator
-Autonomous Ship Transition Simulator for GTL 2022
+This is a prototype of Autonomous Ship Transition Simulator for GTL 2022.</br>